rjf7q/bls-data-exploration/README.md

 <img align="center" width="900" height="350" src='graphics_images/distr_educ_annual_mean_income_boxplot.png'>

+- Fig 3.2: Box plot showing the distribution of salaries by education level.

 ### Key Insights:

 The high incomes for individuals with "Grade 5 to 8," "Associate Degree," and "Nursing to Grade 4" can be explained by the demand for skilled trades and healthcare roles, which require specialized training rather than a four-year degree.
 These fields, such as nursing and technical professions, offer high salaries due to expertise, certifications, and the labor market's need for skilled workers

-## Correlation Between Annual Salary and Other Variables in the Data
+## (4) Correlation Between Annual Salary and Other Variables in the Data
+## What is the correlation between salary (A_MEAN) and other numerical features?

 <img align="center" width="900" height="400" src='graphics_images/correlation_heatmap.png'>

+Fig 4.1: Heatmap showing the correlation matrix of numerical features.

 ### Key Insights: